Recommend Arthur's obituary to your friends

 And Dad, everything is copasetic.
 Xoxoxoxoxo

-To send flowers to the family or plant a tree in memory of Arthur Gilbert, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Arthur Gilbert, please visit our Tree Store

 Sunday